ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/loss-function.md

 probability distributions for predicting class 1.
 The score is minimized and a perfect cross-entropy value is 0.

-This video by Andrew Ng explains very well Binary Cross Entropy Loss:
+This YouTube video by Andrew Ng explains very well Binary Cross Entropy Loss:

 <iframe width="100%" height="500"
 src="https://www.youtube.com/embed/SHEPb1JHw5o"